 Furthermore, the curated realities we portray on social media (I am guilty of this, too) are merely a form of self-marketing.

 We pick and choose what we want to show the world, so nothing is 100% accurate.
 So, how do we keep our addiction to it in check so it enhances – rather than harms – our psyche?

 1. Streamline your timeline

-2. By the same token, hit “Follow” for people and posts that are uplifting and inspiring
+2. Hit “Follow” for people and posts that are uplifting and inspiring

 You know best what your values and beliefs are, so if someone aligns with them, go ahead and follow them!
 Just remember to put a time limit on your scrolling.